Hollande hopes to spur U.S. to do more against Islamic State

 "American power, in theory, would allow the United States to hit much harder," said a second French official.
 "Two years of sanctuary for Daesh in Syria is enough," he added, using an Arabic term for Islamic State.

-Speaking in Antalya, Turkey last week, Obama made clear his desire to help France but signaled no shift in strategy.
+Speaking in Antalya, Turkey last week, Obama made clear his desire to help France but signalled no shift in strategy.

 The U.S. strategy, as described by Obama, includes air strikes that began after the militant group seized swaths of territory in Iraq and Syria last year; working with local forces rather than putting large numbers of U.S. troops on the ground; and pursuing a diplomatic solution to end the Syrian civil war.